Sangdol/vimrc/README.md

 ├── ideavimrc               " IntelliJ IdeaVim RC file └── vim
    ├── rc                   " Modularized vimrc files
-   │  ├── setoptions.vimrc  " Setting vim options
+   │  ├── setoptions.vim    " Setting vim options
-   │  ├── statusline.vimrc  " Setting statuline
+   │  ├── statusline.vim    " Setting statuline
-   │  ├── autocmd.vimrc     " General autocommands
+   │  ├── autocmd.vim       " General autocommands
-   │  ├── mappings.vimrc    " General mappings
+   │  ├── mappings.vim      " General mappings
-   │  ├── colorscheme.vimrc " Colorscheme and highlights
+   │  ├── colorscheme.vim   " Colorscheme and highlights
-   │  ├── functions.vimrc   " Functions and commands that can be used while using vim │  ├── utility.vimrc     " Utility functions that can be used writing vimscript
+   │  ├── functions.vim     " Functions and commands that can be used while using vim │  ├── utility.vim       " Utility functions that can be used writing vimscript
-   │  ├── test.vader        " Test code that tests functions of utility.vimrc
+   │  ├── test.vader        " Test code that tests functions of utility.vim
-   │  ├── plug.vimrc        " Plug root that sources plugins.vim and devplugins.vimrc conditionally
+   │  ├── plug.vim          " Plug root that sources plugins.vim and devplugins.vim conditionally
-   │  ├── plugins.vimrc     " Plugins and related mappings and configuration
+   │  ├── plugins.vim       " Plugins and related mappings and configuration
-   │  └── devplugins.vimrc  " Plugins and related mappings and configuration for coding (only loaded on macOS) ├── colors               " Directory with colorscheme files ├── backup               " Directory with a README file.
+   │  └── devplugins.vim    " Plugins and related mappings and configuration for coding (only loaded on macOS) ├── colors               " Directory with colorscheme files ├── backup               " Directory with a README file.
 Backup files are git ignored.
    ├── swap                 " Directory with a README file.
 Swap files are git ignored.